AbhiSingam/BrickBreaker/README.md

-# DASStruction
+# Brick Breaker

-DASStruction is a termial-based replica of the popular arcade game brickbreaker.
+This is a termial-based replica of the popular arcade game brickbreaker.
 It involves using a ball to break to break an arrangement of bricks with the use of a movable paddle to direct the ball and prevent it from falling off the screen (which results in the loss of a life, explaines later).

 ---